Clinical-Genomics/BALSAMIC/docs/balsamic_filters.rst

      - Annotated VCF file with pre-call and post-call filters included in the STATUS column
      - No
    * - .all.filtered.pass.vcf.gz
-     - Annotated and filtered VCF file by excluding all filters that did not meet the pre and post-call filters.
+     - Annotated and filtered VCF file by excluding all filters that did not meet the pre and post-call filter criteria.
 Includes only variants with the `PASS` STATUS
      - Yes (Caesar and Scout)